Amer-Mosally/Exchange-Secure-Messages/README.md

 Steps test:
-	0-Change the IP address to your device IP.
+	0- Change the IP address to your device IP.
-	1-Make sure virtual machine network are in Bridged Adapter mode.
+	1- Make sure virtual machine network are in Bridged Adapter mode.
-	2-Run the Server.py script on a virtual machine.
+	2- Run the Server.py script on a virtual machine.
-	3-Run Client.py script on another machine (physical).
+	3- Run Client.py script on another machine (physical).
-	4-Select 1 to start the game (type 1 on client side).
+	4- Select 1 to start the game (type 1 on client side).
-	5-Type a number below the correct answer (peek on the Server side to see the correct answer :) .
+	5- Type a number below the correct answer (peek on the Server side to see the correct answer :) .
-	6-Type 2 to quit the game and close the connection.
+	6- Type 2 to quit the game and close the connection.
-	7-Repeat the same steps with changing the key (to simulate Trudy attack).
+	7- Repeat the same steps with changing the key (to simulate Trudy attack).

 * A guessing game that uses SHA256 hash function as a key in AES cryptosystem (CBC mode) to exchange secure messages between Server and Client.